ContactSign inSign up

 2. Check whether commits are successfully linked to builds

 Chromatic runs builds for each commit to power UI Tests and UI Review.
 We expect the build commit in Chromatic to match the commit in your repository.
-But some CI environments and git providers create an “ephemeral” merge commit if your feature branch is not up to date with your default base branch (master, main, develop, etc).
+But some CI environments and Git providers create an “ephemeral” merge commit if your feature branch is not up to date with your default base branch (master, main, develop, etc).

 You can verify that you’re in this situation by going to the Build page and noting the commit hash.
-If your project is “linked” to a git provider, you can also click on the commit to go straight to the git provider website.
+If your project is “linked” to a Git provider, you can also click on the commit to go straight to the Git provider website.
 If you get a “Not Found” page indicating the commit doesn’t exist then this issue applies to you.

 3. Check if your environment variables are set correctly